 This income results from interest received on the Corporation's cash balances.
-Interest income decreased in the current quarter compared to the comparative quarter as a result of the decreased cash balance.
+Interest income decreased in the current quarter compared to the comparative quarter as a result of reduced interest rates and lower average cash balances.

 Exploration and Evaluation Assets